 Open the document from where you would like to capture the text.
 Without OneNote opened and minimized, use the Windows + S shortcut (or the Screen Clipping tool in the Insert menu) to grab the section of the document you want to optically recognize.

-Multimedia as Quick Notes
+7. Multimedia as Quick Notes

 Open the page and place the cursor where you would like to insert the media file.
 On the Insert tab, choose either Record Audio or Record Video.
 You can control the start, pause, and stop motions of the recording from the Audio-Video Playback menu.

-Make Them Searchable Too
+8. Make Them Searchable Too

 OneNote’s Audio Search feature enables you to search your audio and video recordings for words, just like you would search for keywords in your notes.
 You can enable the Audio Search feature under File > Options > Audio & Video.

-Guard Your Privacy
+9. Guard Your Privacy

 Your section will be secured until you click and enter a password to unlock it.
 It will also be locked automatically after a period of time if you leave the section or leave your computer unattended.

 Simply because I don’t have to.
-The tip is: you don’t have to save your notes, as OneNote does it automatically.
+The tip is: You don’t have to save your notes, as OneNote does it automatically.
 It’s only when you need to save a notebook, page, or section, under a different name, you need to use the Save As… function.

 OneNote is more often than not one of the neglected applications in the Office suite.
-But hopefully these ten tips just might make you turn your eyes away from the prima donnas and take a look at the wallflower who could be a princess.
+Hopefully, our advice just helped you you turn your eyes away from the prima donnas and take a look at the wallflower who could be a princess.